dgittins/AWS-RStudio/README.md

 $ sudo rstudio-server restart
 ```

-## 7. Login to RStudio Server
+## 7. Access RStudio Server

-Open a web browser and enter Public DNS(IPv4) as the URL to access RStudio Server.
-Specify RStudio port (8787) at the end of the URL:
+Open a web browser and enter Public DNS(IPv4) followed by the RStudio port (8787) as the URL:

 &lt;Public DNS(IPv4)&gt;:8787